All updates and announcements related to COVID-19 can be found at: https://learn.uat.edu/novel-coronavirus-covid-19.

 Employees have the responsibility and freedom to thoughtfully create and deliver learning experiences that accomplish established program goals within the University's established learning methodologies, policies, and expectations set forth in University policy and the Faculty Handbook.
 All UAT employees are both free and expected to use their experiences and insights to design materials and employ environments targeted for the particular needs of their learners.
 Employees are free to express their distinct views in discussing their subjects in furtherance of the objectives associated with the programs and courses that they are instructing and may not be penalized for doing so.

 Employees are to report all accidents that occur during work hours to their manager.
-Organizational Development (OD) must be contacted in order to begin a worker’s compensation claim.
+Organizational Development (OD) in order to begin a worker's compensation claim.
 If the manager or employee feels that first-aid and/or services of a doctor are necessary, the manager should arrange for this service immediately and then notify OD.

 University of Advancing Technology (UAT) does not discriminate in hiring or employment to any qualified persons on the basis of sex, race, color, age, national origin, religion, disability, veteran status, gender identity and/or sexual orientation.
 As a federal contractor, the University is committed to affirmative action in employment for women, minorities, individuals with disabilities and covered veterans.

 Managers and other personnel responsible for hiring and admissions must take all necessary action in the elimination of possible discrimination towards employees, applicants for employment and enrollees of University of Advancing Technology.